pulumi/pulumi-hugo/themes/default/content/blog/benchmarking-python-performance/index.md

 It's rare to have a small PR result in such a massive performance increase, but when it happens, we want to shout it from the rooftops.
-This change, which shipped last year in v3.44.3, does not require Python users to opt-in; their programs should just be faster.
+This change, which shipped last year in v3.44.3, does not require Python users to opt-in; their programs are now faster.
 This patch has closed the gap with the Node.js runtime.
 Users can now expect highly parallel Pulumi programs to run in a similar amount of time between either language.